 To allow PDF forms to be filled out electronically, Adobe Acrobat Professional’s “Form Wizard” under the Forms Menu > Start Form Wizard should be used by the organization creating the form.
 The organization must then ensure that the form is accessible by following all relevant best practices making electronic forms accessible.
 For example, organizations must ensure that form fields provide explicit accessible labels, ensure error messages are accessible, ensure keyboard access to all form controls, and ensure that instructions and cues are provided in an accessible manner.

 Areas of Consideration

 Organizations must consider that when information is submitted electronically, it must safe guard the content for individual’s privacy.
 For this reason, organizations may choose to allow the forms to be filled out electronically on an individual’s computer but require the user to print the form and submit it using non-electronic methods.
 This approach still provides the bulk of the benefit of electronic forms to users with disabilities.

-While the technical accessibility standards defined by current legislation and guidelines do not specifically address the issue of making forms that are designed to be printed and filled out electronically fillable, SSB perceives there is sufficient momentum in court rulings and settlements to indicate that organizations should provide paper forms in electronically fillable format to reduce the legal and associated financial risk associated with inaccessible forms.
+While the technical accessibility standards defined by current legislation and guidelines do not specifically address the issue of making forms that are designed to be printed and filled out electronically fillable, Level Access perceives there is sufficient momentum in court rulings and settlements to indicate that organizations should provide paper forms in electronically fillable format to reduce the legal and associated financial risk associated with inaccessible forms.
 The current ease at which forms can be made electronically fillable coupled with the benefits of access by users with disabilities, accessibility to the general population, and automation of electronic form processing provide excellent grounds to convert paper fillable forms to electronically fillable forms.